 Before the broker is used, a broker instance must be created.
 This process requires the use of the Command Line Interface which is better explained in its own chapter.

 In the following example a broker instance named mybroker will be created:

-'''

-$ cd /var/lib

-$ ${ARTEMIS_HOME}/bin/artemis create mybroker

-'''
+\$ cd /var/lib \$ \${ARTEMIS\HOME}/bin/artemis create mybroker bin holds execution scripts associated with this instance.

 A broker instance directory will contain the following sub directories: